 4. There’s a leak.

 As the water heater expands due to the heat, tiny fractures may occur over time.
 This could lead to possible leaks coming from your water heater or fittings – causing water damage to the area where your water heater is placed.
-In the unfortunate event of finding a leak, call professional plumbing services to replace your water heater as soon as possible.
+In the unfortunate event of finding a leak, call professional commercial plumbing services to replace your water heater as soon as possible.

 5. Hearing any rumbling noises?